AKSW/KeyNode.js/server/README.md

 - `Server_Port` - the port the server listen on

-- `allow_new_presentations` - does the server accept ne Presentations
+- `allow_new_presentations` - does the server accept new Presentations

 - `debug` - if it runs in debug mode (more logging)